Proteolipids and Protein Lipidation

 2. N-Myristoylated Proteins

 In most N-myristoylated proteins, myristic acid (14:0), a ubiquitous but usually minor component of cellular lipids (only 1% of the total fatty acids), is bound to the amino-terminal glycine (rarely cysteine) residue of a relatively conserved sequence of the protein via an amide linkage that is comparatively stable to hydrolysis.
 Therefore, for most proteins, N-myristoylation in this way is an irreversible stable modification in essence, and the half-life of a myristoylated protein is like that of the nascent polypeptide chain.
-These proteolipids constitute a large family of essential eukaryotic proteins (~2% of the total) with many different functions, and they are located either in the cytosol or in the cytosolic (inner) membrane of cells, or both.
+These proteolipids constitute a large family of eukaryotic proteins (~2% of the total) with many different functions, and they are located either in the cytosol or in the cytosolic (inner) membrane of cells, or both.
 Indeed, N-glycine myristoylation mediates the targeting of the modified proteins to various membranes in the cell, including the plasma membrane, endoplasmic reticulum, Golgi, mitochondria and nuclei.
-The acyl group anchors the protein to membranes, although simultaneous binding to phospholipids or other membrane constituents is necessary to increase the strength of the interaction.
+The acyl group anchors the protein to membranes, although simultaneous binding to phospholipids or other membrane constituents increases the strength of the interaction.
 As a single N‑myristoylation is not sufficient to ensure membrane association, a second binding site is necessary, e.g., hydrophobic residues, another membrane-bound binding partner or further N‑myristoylation or S‑palmitoylation (see below).

 During biosynthesis, the leader methionine residue is first removed from the nascent peptide chain by a methionine aminopeptidase (MAP) to expose the N‑terminal glycine before an N‑myristoyl-CoA:protein N-myristoyltransferase (NMT1 or NMT2 in humans) catalyses the formation of the stable amide bond as it begins to emerge from the ribosome, i.e., it is mainly a co-translational rather than a post-translational event.
 Myristoyl-CoA is supplied by an acyl-CoA binding protein (ACBD6), and this together with the size of the NMT binding pocket controls the specificity of the reaction by forming a complex with the transferase thereby stimulating it and preventing it from utilizing the competitor palmitoyl-CoA.
-Most eukaryotes have such enzymes but not prokaryotes, although lower eukaryotes have only one isoform.
+Most eukaryotes have such enzymes but not prokaryotes, although lower eukaryotes, e.g. the yeast Saccharomyces cerevisiae, have only one isoform.

 N-Myristoylation of proteins